-Marketing emails influence decision making of 50.7% of people.
+Marketing emails influence the decision-making of 50.7% of people.

 Encode Your Characters

-Encoding your characters in the HTML allows the email service providers (ESPs) to predict the contents of your message.
+Encoding your HTML characters allows the email service providers (ESPs) to predict your message’s contents.
 It improves the navigation of your message.
 Here’s an example of encoding characters:

 Use Lang Attribute

 The Lang attribute defines the language used in your message.
-It is instrumental when you are sending out messages to various regions and want to keep up with personalization and segmentation best practices.
+It is instrumental when sending out messages to various regions and keeping up with personalization and segmentation best practices.
 As a result, your recipients can accept emails in their preferred language whenever an option is provided.

-Kevin George is Head of Marketing at Email Uplers, one of the fastest-growing full-service email marketing agency that specializes in crafting professional email templates, PSD to HTML email conversion and free HTML email templates in addition to providing email automation, campaign management, and data integration & migration services.
+Kevin George is Head of Marketing at Email Uplers, one of the fastest-growing full-service email marketing agencies specializing in crafting professional email templates, PSD to HTML email conversion, and free HTML email templates, in addition to providing email automation campaigns management, and data integration & migration services.
 He loves gadgets, bikes, jazz, and eats and breathes email marketing.
 He enjoys sharing his insights and thoughts on email marketing best practices on his blog.